6.4 Transpile

 Transpile

 Transpilation is a crucial process that must be carried out for every module that is part of the module graph.
-This ensures that the code written in TypeScript (TS) is converted into a format that can be understood and executed by the computer.
+This ensures that the code written in TypeScript (TS) is converted into a format that can be understood and executed by the V8 engine.
 It's important to note that modules without any TypeScript code will be excluded from this process, as there would be no need to convert them.

 Another aspect to consider is that modules which already have a valid output from a previous transpilation, known as an "emit," will also be skipped during this process.
 This skipping occurs automatically, unless a specific instruction is given to reload and re-transpile these modules.
 This optimization strategy is implemented to enhance the startup speed of the application.
 By omitting unnecessary transpilation for modules with existing valid outputs, the overall time taken to initiate the application is reduced, leading to a faster and more efficient startup experience.